SeloSlav/hypercycle/README.md

 * Platforms coming soon: iOS (All current licensees are eligible for a free iOS app and updates upon release).
 * Lifetime core software updates and access to new platforms upon release (Android VR, React VR, Carmel, etc.).

-Licensing costs typically start at 5% of net revenue but are negotiable as a function of volume.
-Please send all business inquiries to <a href="mailto:info@hypercycle.co">info@hypercycle.co</a>.
+Please send all business inquiries to <a href="mailto:merlic@selotec.io">merlic@selotec.io</a>.
 Product customizations beyond the scope of the current platform can be estimated after a free consultation.
 Whatever you need, we will work to understand your requirements and make it happen for you!

 <hr>